New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- New England has one win against the spread, and is 0-4 overall, at home this year.
+- New England has covered the spread once at home, and is 0-4 overall there, this season.

-- New England has gone over the total once in four home games this year.
+- In four home games this year, New England has gone over the total once.

-- New York is winless against the spread, and 0-3 overall, away from home.
+- New York is 0-3 overall, and winless against the spread, in away games.

-- In three away games this year, New York has hit the over once.
+- New York has gone over the total once in three away games this season.

 - The average point total in Jets away games this season is 43.8 points, 1.3 more than this contest's over/under (42.5).